sofasurfa/rick-morty-fan-nextjs/README.md

 8) Signup/Login using JWT and `localStorage` - don't use cookies due to **CSRF attacks**
 9) Feel free to come up with anything else 🤯💥👽

+# 😵 SSR/Suspense?
+I am a confused cookie
+To understand SSR and Streaming, [read this](https://nextjs.org/docs/app/building-your-application/routing/loading-ui-and-streaming#streaming-with-suspense).
+And remember: you are a smart 🍪!

 # 🥚 Find the egg
 🎉 There's an **easter egg** waiting for you